tomkren/pikater/README.md

 2. This project requires:
     * Java version 7,
 	* a JPA-compatible database (at this moment, only PostgreSQL database is supported) running locally or externally,
-	* a SMTP server open for local connections
+	* a SMTP server open for local connections.

 #### Database